-7.12.1.
+7.13.1.
 End Point Flow - Enterprise

 To create the call flow toward the enterprise, from the Device Specific menu, select End Point Flows, then select the Server Flows tab.
 Click Add (not shown).
-The screen below shows the flow named Session_Manager_Flow created in the sample configuration.
+The screen below shows the flow named Session Manager Flow created in the sample configuration.
 The flow uses the interfaces, policies, and profiles defined in previous sections.
 Note that the Routing Profile selection is the profile created for the Service Provider in Section 7.9.2, which is the reverse route of the flow.
 Click Finish.

-7.12.2.
+7.13.2.
 End Point Flow - Service Provider

-A second Server Flow with the name SIP_Trunk_Flow was similarly created in the network direction.
+A second Server Flow with the name SIP Trunk Flow was similarly created in the network direction.
 The flow uses the interfaces, policies, and profiles defined in previous sections.
-Note that the Routing Profile selection is the profile created for Session Manager in Section 7.9.1, which is the reverse route of the flow.
-Also note that there is no selection under the Signaling Manipulation Script field.
-Since the script created in Section 7.7 was previously applied to the service provider's Server Configuration Profile in Section 7.8.2, it is not necessary to make a selection here.
-Click Finish.
+Note that the Routing Profile selection is the profile created for Session Manager in Section 7.9.1, which is the reverse route of the flow, Click Finish.

-8. Charter Spectrum Business SIP Trunking Service Configuration
+8. Axtel SIP Trunking Service Configuration